CyrilRonseaux/BenniesScript/README.md

 ```
 Bennies will be reset to 3.

-If player has Luck or similary Edge, you can set the quantity :
+If player has Luck or similar Edge, you can set the quantity :
 ```javascript
 !bennies-reset -p PlayerDisplayName -d NameOfTheBennyDeck -q 4
 ```